Honorary Fellows

 Professor Tim Thompson

-Tim Thompson is Professor and Associate Dean (Learning & Teaching) at Teesside University.
-An award-winning academic, he has spent his career developing new methods and tools to support forensic practice in challenging contexts while also practicing around the world.
-He has published significantly and has produced four books – including Forensic Human Identification: An Introduction and Human Identify and Identification.
-A Fellow of both the Chartered Society of Forensic Sciences and the Royal Anthropological Institute, he is Editor-in-Chief of Journal of Forensic & Legal Medicine.
+Tim Thompson is Professor of Anthropology and Vice-President (Students & Learning) at Maynooth University, Ireland.
+Prior to this, he was Dean of the faculty of Health & Life Sciences at Teesside University.
+An award-winning academic, he has spent his career developing new methods and tools to support forensic practice in challenging contexts whilst also practicing around the world.
+He has published significantly and has produced four books – including Forensic Human Identification: An Introduction and Human Identity and Identification.
+A Fellow of the Chartered Society of Forensic Sciences, American Academy of Forensic Sciences, Royal Society of Biology and the Royal Anthropological Institute, he was Editor-in-Chief of Journal of Forensic & Legal Medicine.
+He is an active scientific advisor and consultant for a range of organisations, including governmental, NGOs and charities, universities, health tech companies and the media.

 Mr Peter Walton